 3.Dispatch_table – A pickler object’s dispatch table is a mapping whose keys are classes and whose values are reduction functions.
 By default, a pickler object will not have a dispatch_table attribute, and it will instead use the global dispatch table managed by the copyreg module.

-Example : The below code creates an instance of pickle.Pickler with a private dispatch table which handles the SomeClass class specially.
+Example : The below code creates an instance of pickle.Pickler with a private dispatch table whandles the SomeClass class specially.

 Figure 2.7.5a